boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 Once we have some html, we would like it to do something.
 That’s where the typescript comes in.
 You can create a web application without a framework, but it can be difficult and requires a deeper knowledge of how a web browser works.
 Many frameworks exist, but because they are for commercial purposes, they are large and have steep learning curves (angular, vuejs, react, etc.)
-We created WebZ to be a lighter weight, easier to learn framework that will prepare you for more complex frameworks that may come later and allow you to create impressive applications without a steep learning curve (still a curve, just not as steep).
+We created Webz to be a lighter weight, easier to learn framework that will prepare you for more complex frameworks that may come later and allow you to create impressive applications without a steep learning curve (still a curve, just not as steep).

-## The WebZ Model
+## The Webz Model
-The WebZ model uses standard html and css like we talked about in the last section inside the basic unit of a component.
+The Webz model uses standard html and css like we talked about in the last section inside the basic unit of a component.
 Every project starts with 1 component called MainComponent.
 It has an html file, a css file, and a ts file to get you started (and a file for your tests).
 Additional components can be created and inserted into the MainComponent to build an object-oriented web application.
 Some Key design points: